maybeetree/bsphud/README.md

 ## Misc notes

-- there needs to be a rule that tells BSPWM to not manage the BSPHUD window.
+- there needs to be a rule that tells bspwm to not manage the BSPHUD window.
 BSPHUD creates this rule automatically.
+Since the window is unmanaged, the border is actually drawn by BSPHUD itself, not by bspwm.
+BSPHUD queries your preferred border width and color using `bspc query`.

 - If you plan to run multiple instances of BSPHUD (e.g. multiuser system),